 20,000 litres is the amount of water needed to produce one kilogram of cotton; equivalent to a single t-shirt and pair of jeans.
 (Source: WWF)

-The number of fashion seasons has increased from two a year (autumn/winter and spring/summer) to as many as 50- 100 microseasons (Source: World Resources Institute)
+The number of fashion seasons has increased from two a year (autumn/winter and spring/summer) to as many as 50- 100 microseasons.
+(Source: World Resources Institute)

 £140 million worth of clothing is sent to landfill every year in the UK, and more than half of clothing given to charity shops or textile recyclers ends up in landfills or is incinerated.
 (Source: Greenpeace)

-Discovering these kind of facts made me want to change my fashion habits – there’s no need for me to be buying new clothes constantly, nor companies to be producing them.
+Discovering these kind of facts made me want to change my fast fashion habits – there’s no need for me to be buying new clothes constantly, nor companies to be producing them.
 Below I have shared some ideas of how you can become part of the slow fashion movement too.

 1. Wear what’s already in your wardrobe

 This is definitely the one I have focused on doing the most.
-It sounds simple but many of us don’t even wear half the stuff we already have!
+It sounds simple but many of us don’t even wear half the stuff we already own!
 I made sure I cleared out my wardrobe (selling on eBay or donating to a homeless charity what I didn’t wear anymore) so I was aware of what I had.
 I’ve also tried styling different things together that I haven’t done before, providing me with new outfit options without actually buying any more clothes.
-It’s also worth me pointing out that if you do own something from what you now identify as a fast fashion and non eco-friendly brand (like a lot of my existing wardrobe), doesn’t mean you should throw it out.
+It’s also worth me pointing out that if you do own something from what you now identify as a fast fashion brand (like a lot of my existing wardrobe), it doesn’t mean you should throw it out.
 If you still get use out of the item, then it is more sustainable to carry on wearing it!

 2. Rent an outfit

 If you have friends or family who are the same size as you, why not swop clothes with each other?
 Alternatively there are swop events where you can take along clothes you don’t wear anymore, and then browse through rails of other peoples’ clothes that you can take home completely free.
-Of course at the moment events are on hold due to the Covid outbreak, but Swopped.co.uk offers an online swop service which is worth trying.
+Of course at the moment events are on hold due to the pandemic, but Swopped.co.uk offers an online swop service which is worth trying.

 4. Don’t impulse buy and think new purchases through